 Although VBA is not supported by SQL Server, note the following possible issues:

 VBA functions in Queries Access queries support VBA functions on data in a query column.
 But Access queries that use VBA functions cannot be run on SQL Server, so all requested data is passed to Microsoft Access for processing.
-In most cases, these queries should be converted to remote queries ( pass-through queries, stored procedures, or views) that run in SQL Server for optimal performance.
+In most cases, these queries should be converted to pass-through queries.

 User Defined Functions in Queries Microsoft Access queries support the use of functions defined in VBA modules to process data passed to them.
 Queries can be standalone queries, SQL statements in form/report record sources, data sources of combo boxes and list boxes on forms, reports and table fields, and default or validation rule expressions.
 SQL Server cannot run these user defined functions.
 You may need to manually redesign these functions and convert them to stored procedures on SQL Server.